Jul 23 2013

 By Dr. Joseph Mercola

 When’s the last time you pulled an all-nighter to cram for a college exam, prepare an important work presentation, or enjoy a night out on the town?
-If you can’t remember, that’s a very good thing, as depriving your body of sleep in this way can lead to some very serious – and surprising – health effects.
+If you can’t remember, that’s a very good thing, as sleep deprivation can lead to some very serious – and surprising – health effects.

 “A Neurological Cycle Of Degeneration”